aherbert/gdsc-smlm/docs/fitting_plugins.rst

 Create Fail Count Data
 ~~~~~~~~~~~~~~~~~~~~~~

 Run the fitting engine on the current image to generate pass/fail data for sequential candidates in each frame.
-When this option is a dialog is shown to configure the collection of fail count data.
+A dialog is shown to configure the collection of fail count data.
 The following parameters are available:

 .. list-table::
    :widths: 20 80